 If the premises have any type of indoor fireplaces, at least one carbon monoxide (CO) detector is required (see paragraph 6.7).
-Fire extinguishers (see paragraph 6.9) should be provided in sufficient number and adequate positions.
+In any case, a CO detector must be installed when in accordance with the recommendations following the fire risk assessment.